-During the eighth edition of Guiding Lights, with additional support from Creative Skillset, we were able to support two learning disabled participants, Matthew Hellett and Becky Bruzas, on the scheme.
-Both are members of the Oska Bright Film Festival production team, Becky is Festival Director and Matthew is Lead Programmer.
+During the eighth edition of Guiding Lights, with support from Creative Skillset (now ScreenSkills), Lighthouse supported two learning disabled participants to take part on the scheme.
+Matthew Hellett and Becky Bruzas are both members of the Oska Bright Film Festival production team; Becky is Festival Director and Matthew is Lead Programmer.
 Oska Bright Film Festival is a world-class leading light in learning disability film exhibition.

-The report examines the practicalities and challenges faced in delivering the scheme when working with a mixed ability group.
-We worked with external assessors Lucy Jefferies and Tony Levitan of Quiet Down There, who are expert consultants with experience of working within and around disability arts.
-They contacted the mentees independently, collected data anonymously, and conducted interviews with the key contributors – including a focus group with Lighthouse and Carousel staff, and interviews with Becky and Matthew’s mentors – to feed into their evaluation report.
+As part of the process, we worked with Carousel and Oska Bright to document and evaluate the experience of making Guiding Lights more accessible and inclusive, and commissioned an independent evaluation.
+The report examines the practicalities and challenges faced in delivering the scheme when working with a mixed ability group, and was written by Lucy Jefferies and Tony Levitan of Quiet Down There, who have experience of working within and around disability arts.
+They contacted the mentees independently, collected data anonymously, and conducted interviews with the key contributors.
+This included a focus group conducted with Lighthouse and Carousel staff, and interviews with Becky and Matthew’s mentors – to feed into their assessment.

 KEEP IN TOUCH